hibernator11/Spanish-Civil-War-KGs/README.md

 The data was retrieved from the [National Archives in Spain](https://www.cultura.gob.es/en/cultura/areas/archivos/mc/centros/cida/4-difusion-cooperacion/4-1-guias-de-lectura/guia-exilio-espanol-1939-archivos-estatales.html), and enriched in Wikidata.

-### Artists from the Republic and Spanish Civil War
+### Artists from the period of the Spanish Republic and Spanish Civil War

-This example is based on the book Artistas de la República which documents relevant artists related to the Republic and Spanish Civil War.
-The VALUES instruction enables the inclusion of a list of Wikidata identifiers representing a selection of the artists described in this book.
+This example is based on the book Artistas de la República which documents relevant artists related to the period of the Spanish Republic and Spanish Civil War.
+The VALUES instruction enables the inclusion of a list of Wikidata identifiers representing a selection of the artists described in the book.

 ```
 PREFIX wdt: <http://www.wikidata.org/prop/direct/>